Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Introduction

-Contextuality, on the other hand, is {\it a priori} unrelated to causality -- it is not necessary that measurements are space-like separated, or that they involve separate subsystems at all.
-Thus it is not clear that a theory of quantum causality could help with contextuality.
-Here I bridge that gap and show that fine-tuning is required in all causal models that reproduce the violation of KS-contextuality inequalities.
-This unifies Bell-nonlocality and KS-contextuality as violations of classical causality, and opens a new direction to study contextuality as a resource.
+Contextuality, on the other hand, is {\it a priori} unrelated to causality: it is not necessary that measurements are space-like separated, or that they involve separate subsystems at all.
+Thus it is not clear how a theory of quantum causality could help with contextuality.
+Here I bridge that gap and show that all classical causal models that reproduce the violation of Bell and KS inequalities violate a core principle of the causal models framework: {\it no-fine-tuning}.
+This unifies Bell-nonlocality and KS-contextuality as violations of classical causality, and opens a new direction for the study of contextuality as a resource.